Carnival in Tenerife 2025

 DSC01314

-The tradition of holding carnivals on Tenerife dates back to the 17th century.
-European customs arrived on the island with the conquistadors.
-The first masquerade festival can be considered a staged wedding of Philip IV’s court.
-Everyone dressed up: courtly men as ladies, the king as a servant, the queen as a commoner.
-At that celebration, ordinary islanders also hid behind masks.
-Remaining unrecognized, they could mock the flaws of their masters.
+The tradition of holding carnivals in Tenerife dates back to the 17th century.
+European customs came to the island with the conquistadors.
+The first masquerade festival can be considered the staged wedding of Philip IV’s court.
+Everyone dressed up: courtly men as ladies, the king as a footman, the queen as a commoner.
+Ordinary island residents also hid behind masks at that celebration.
+Remaining unrecognized, they could mock the shortcomings of their masters.
 The carnival freedom removed all prohibitions and prejudices.

 DSC00779

 This principle is still followed today.
-During carnival time, all norms of proper behavior are suspended – people allow themselves harmless mischief and even petty theft.
+During the carnival, all norms of decent behavior are suspended — people allow themselves harmless mischief and even petty theft.
 Masks hide all transgressions!
-It’s a tough time for the police, but no troublemakers can destroy the amazing festive atmosphere.
+It’s tough for the police at this time, but no hooligans can destroy the amazing atmosphere of the festival.

 DSC01331

-In the history of carnivals, there were periods of prosperity, times of stagnation, and cruel persecutions.
-During Franco’s dictatorship, the festival was banned, and even mentioning its name was forbidden.
-Later, the official ban was lifted, but the carnival was still condemned and considered an unworthy event.
-The residents of Tenerife ignored the bans and prejudices, and held their carnival illegally.
+In the history of carnivals, there were periods of flourishing, times of stagnation, and cruel persecution.
+During the years of Franco’s dictatorship, the festival was banned, and even its name couldn’t be mentioned.
+Later, the official ban was lifted, but the carnival was condemned and considered an unworthy event.
+The residents of Tenerife ignored the prohibitions and prejudices and held their carnival illegally.

 DSC01334

 The tradition was revived by 1961.
 In 1967, a «Winter Festival» was held, which attracted tourists to the island.
-Soon it was renamed to Carnival.
-Since then, El Carnaval de Tenerife has once again become a national holiday – revered and loved.
+Soon it was renamed the Carnival.
+Since then, El Carnaval de Tenerife has once again become a nationwide celebration — respected and loved.

 DSC00842

-Since 1976, the celebrations were officially permitted by the government and fixed in the calendar.
+Since 1976, the festivities were officially allowed by the government and included in the calendar.
 Since 1980, the festival has become an international event.
-The 1987 carnival in the capital was entered into the Guinness Book of Records.
-Then, more than two hundred thousand people simultaneously participated in street salsa dancing to the songs of Celia Cruz.
+The 1987 carnival held in the capital was entered into the Guinness Book of Records.
+Then, more than two hundred thousand people simultaneously participated in street salsa to the songs of Celia Cruz.

 DSC00847

-Year after year, the festival becomes brighter and more expansive.
-Each time, a main theme for the new carnival is determined.
+Year after year, the festival becomes brighter and more extensive.
+Each time, the main theme of the new carnival is determined.
 Usually, it is related to historical events and is published on the official website of the event.

 DSC00853

-Ordinary Canary Islands residents show off in front of the audience without any complexes.
+Ordinary residents of the Canary Islands show off in front of the audience without complexes.
 Everything happens sincerely and naturally.
 It’s worth noting the cheerful grannies.

 DSC00804